-Description Medical record sources used for the review Codes Review Source checkboxes Paper Chart EpicCare Definition Medical record source types used in the review Abbreviations/ Synonyms Sources Paper charts from Group Health Cooperative EpicCare electronic medical records from Group Health Cooperative Discussion Check all that apply.
+Description Medical record sources used for the review Codes Review Source checkboxes Paper Chart EpicCare Definition Medical record source types used in the review Abbreviations/ Synonyms Sources Paper charts from Group Health Cooperative (GHC) EpicCare electronic medical records from GHC or Kaiser Permanente Washington (KPWA) Discussion Check all that apply.
 Most patients will have an Epic record but it may not contain any information to abstract if the patient dropped out of Group Health or was deceased prior to the early 2000s.
 The abstractor should review the Epic record for every patient and determine if there is any information to abstract.
 Information in the early 2000s may be duplicated between Epic and the paper chart.
 Do not check the EpicCare box in the "Review Source" section of the Access database if there is no unique information to abstract from Epic.